DEADLINES

 Please submit the following materials via email by 4:30 p.m. on the campus deadline to the Undergraduate Academic Awards Office, awards@provost.wisc.edu.

-- Personal Statement of 1,000 words or less describing your background, interests, plans for graduate study and career aspirations.
-The statement should include a discussion of some experiences and ideas that have shaped those interests, plans and aspirations.
+• Personal Statement of 1,000 words or less describing your research or creative interests for graduate study and career aspirations beyond these studies.
+It should also include a discussion of the most relevant academic, professional, extracurricular, and personal experiences that have influenced or shaped your interests and plans.
 (Sample essays are available at this BOX link.)

 BEINECKE FOUNDATION WEBSITE